hugopeek/romanesco-soil/README.md

 Romanesco is a collection of tools for prototyping and building websites.
 It integrates a front-end pattern library directly into a CMS ([MODX Revolution][1]).

-It aims to combine various best practices like code reusability, iterative development, a content-first approach and modular, responsive content editing into 1 coherent ecosystem.
+It aims to combine various best practices like code reusability, iterative development, a content-first approach and modular, responsive content editing into one coherent ecosystem.

 For more information, visit: https://romanesco.info/